-- But the closed rhinoplasty approach has limitations and at least half of most nose surgeries are Open Rhinoplasty at our clinic, depending on the Surgeon and if you’re having a primary (first time) nose operation or a revision rhinoplasty.
+- But the closed rhinoplasty approach has limitations and at least half of most nose surgeries are Open Rhinoplasty at our clinic, depending on the Surgeon and if you’re having a primary (first time) nose operation or revision rhinoplasty.

-Typically not, as scars are placed in the slight crease-like area under the nose.
-But every patient’s different.
-Some patients who scar readily or have keloid scar tendencies may end up with a visible scar; but the majority of patients who have rhinoplasty procedures performed in Australia do not end up with very visible or noticeable scars under their noses.
+The majority of patients who have rhinoplasty procedures performed in Australia do not end up with very visible or noticeable scars under their noses.

 - Your skin’s pigmentation, your genetic traits, your surgical procedure and your healing capacity, as well as how well you recover after surgery, may have an impact on your nose surgery scar formation.

 - The incision lines during a Rhinoplasty are usually quite small and inconspicuous, however, even without makeup.

 - Most people who have had nose surgery have no tell-tell signs other than photos of what they looked like BEFORE and AFTER surgery; or of the bruising and swelling that may have occurred during recovery from their nose operation.